 When you have a multi-tier (such as a two-tier or three-tier) certificate authority hierarchy, you do not automatically have the appropriate certificate for LDAPS authentication on the domain controller.

 For information about how to enable LDAPS for domain controllers using a multi-tier certificate authority hierarchy, see the LDAP over SSL (LDAPS) Certificate article on the Microsoft TechNet site.

 Enable root certificate authority for client use

 The client must be using a certificate from a CA that the LDAP server trusts.
-To enable LDAPS authentication for the client, import the root CA certificate to trust keystore.
+To enable LDAPS authentication for the client, import the root CA certificate to a trusted keystore.

 For more information about how to export Root CA, see How to export Root Certification Authority Certificate on the Microsoft Support website.

 Enable or disable LDAPS on the Linux VDA

 To enable or disable LDAPS for Linux VDA, run the following script (while logged on as an administrator):